sowmyaanand5/Hospital-Emergency-Room-Data-Analytics-Power-BI-Project/README.md

 3. Patients Visits: The dashboard tracks the number of patients visiting the hospital.

-4. Patient Referrals:Referrals to specialists or other departments are tracked.
+4. Patient Referrals: Referrals to specialists or other departments are tracked.

-5. Patient Details:The dashboard provides detailed patients information such as Patient ID, Name, gender, age, Admission Date, status and Departmental Referrals.
+5. Patient Details: The dashboard provides detailed patients information such as Patient ID, Name, gender, age, Admission Date, status and Departmental Referrals.

 ## Key Features